Jed1SoccerKid/Chest-X-Ray-Pneumonia-Detector/README.md

 A lightweight CNN trained on the Kaggle Chest X‑Ray Pneumonia dataset and deployed entirely in the browser using ONNX Runtime Web.

 # Dataset
-Uses the Kaggle chest X‑ray dataset with a known class imbalance (more PNEUMONIA than NORMAL).
+Used the Kaggle chest X‑ray dataset with a known class imbalance (more PNEUMONIA than NORMAL).
 Images are resized to 224×224, converted to grayscale, and normalized. https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia

 # Model